kKaskak/React-Flex-CMS-Page/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This project was made by kkaskak.
-Design from found somewhere on figma.
+Design was found somewhere on figma.

-Used: React JS, Framer-motion, react-intesection-observer, react hooks (useRef, useState, useEffect), plain css.
+Used: React JS

 ## Available Scripts